SiliconLabs/wifi_combo_applications/iot-pa-wifi-phy_performance_test_gui/phy_performance_test_gui/README.md

 On Wi-Fi Transmit PHY Performance Test Page choose the following options:

 1. Transmit Power: Valid values are from 2dBm to 18dBm and 127dBm.
 2. Rate: Select transmit data rate from the dropdown.
-Date rates of 1, 2, 5.5, and 11 Mbps are not supported when operating in a 5 GHz channel.
+Date rates of 1, 2, 5.5, and, 11 Mbps are not supported when operating in a 5 GHz channel.
 3. Mode: Select the transmit mode to be used among Burst, Continuous, and CW Mode.
 4. Packet Length: Configure the length of the transmit packet.
 Valid values are in the range:
     1. Burst Mode: 24- 1500 bytes